 So where is SmartThings going now that it has its foot firmly planted in the doorway?
 The path for the platform is clear – it has to continue to bridge gaps between companies like it’s been doing for the past year or two, and actively pursue its own solutions from inside Samsung.
 As much as we like a lot of the third-party solutions out there, it’s more likely that skeptics will be a little less uptight if they see Samsung’s name on every box.

-Considering smart home tech’s presence at this year’s CES, it’s a space we expect to see continue to grow in 2017 and beyond, powered both by large and small developers.
+Considering smart home tech’s growing presence in consumer tech, it’s a space we expect to see continue to grow in 2019 and beyond, powered both by large and small developers.